 Mediavine has a specific quota a website owner must meet if he or she is to become eligible to run their ads on their site and that is 25,000 ORGANIC and REAL visitors monthly.
 This is about 900-1,000 visits a day, which in Eddy’s case, he did accomplish.

-Here is a link to their application and you will find that 25k user mention there.
+Here is a link to sign up with Mediavine and you will find that 25k user quota mention there.

 Now in Eddy’s case, were he to use Adsense for his site, he’d probably make about $10 a day with his current traffic stats.
-And this is why I really don’t recommend Adsense if you’re seeking to make serious money through display ads (More reasons).
+And this is why I really don’t recommend Adsense if you’re seeking to make serious money through display ads.

 But with the other network it may actually go past $100 and his stats above really show the difference.
 And here’s another major perk of Mediavine: